coinfliplol/coinflip.lol/README.md

 ## Getting Started

+(Need to submit or request the contract for your token/game) then:

 1. Clone this repository to your local machine.
 2. Navigate to the `config/token` directory to add your token configuration.
 3. Similarly, if you are adding a new game, navigate to the `config/game` directory to integrate your game.